nhahub/NHA-022/README.md

 python app.py
 ```

-4. To access the dashboard to see the visualizations:
+4. To access the dashboard to see the visualizations, In another terminal tab:
 ```powershell
 cd streamlit
 streamlit run "page 1.py"
 ```

+**Note:** If you want to test cloud storage for images please contact yahiamahmoood333@gmail.com to get access credentials that are in `.env` file.

 ## References
 [1]: Huang, Y.-H., & Zhang, Q.-Y., “A review of the causes and